Epilepsy In Your Pet

 Might My Pet's Diet Affect The Number and Intensity of Its Seizures ?

-There is some preliminary evidence that in humans at least, a diet based primarily on meat protein and fat might be beneficial in controling epilepsy.
+There is some evidence that in humans at least, diets high in fat and low in carbohydrate might be beneficial in controling epilepsy.
 You can read a review of that information here.
-You can read some tips on preparing all-meat or high meat diets here.
 (I would caution you against feeding your pet any diet that contains raw meat.
 That is because the threat of infection from contamination of these products is greatly increased when a pet has chronic health problems of any kind.)
 Be sure to read the link to the NeuroCare diet as well.
 You might also try to slowly changing the amounts you feed at each meal and the frequency between them.
 Smaller, more frequent feeding are known to change many aspects of metabolism - sometimes for the better.

 Will Idiopathic Epilepsy Shorten My Dog's Life ?